UBC-MDS/522_group_36/README.md

 # NYC Yellow Taxi Fare Predictor 🚕

+## About

-In this project we attempt to predict the fare price of yellow taxi trips in NYC using a simple linear regression model that uses trip distance as the independent variable and fare price as the dependent variable.
+In this project we attempt to predict the fare price of yellow taxi trips in NYC.
+First, we analyzed 30,000 NYC yellow taxi trips in January 2024.
+Then, we determined that we should check how well trip distance predicts the fare price.
+Using simple linear regression model with trip distance as the independent variable and fare price as the dependent variable, we ended up with a model that predicts that each additional mile travelled is associated with a $3.62 increase in the fare price.
+The model performed decently well - the R^2 value was 0.848.
+This means that 84.8% of the variance in the fare prices were explained by our model.
+If potential NYC taxi customers know how long their trip is, they can use our model to predict their taxi fare price.

 ## Usage